 Poetry saved my life.
 Or rather my soul.
 Painting saved Odd Morten.
 Music saved Frank Lee.
 What will save you?
 What will save your people?

 Actor, Writer and International Recovery Coach

-Dufflyn Lammers (CPC, CAI, CRS) is a writer, an actor and a Relationship and Recovery Coach.
-She is European Director of Services at Connections In Recovery, a consulting...
+Dufflyn Lammers (CPC, CAI, CRS) is a writer, an actor and a Relationship and Recovery Coach..
+In her international coaching practice she works remotely and in person with...